olinyoder2534/Wine/Modeling.md

 Error Distribution
 ![Error Distribution](https://github.com/olinyoder2534/Wine/blob/main/ED_RF_R.png)

 The random forest performs better (lower RMSE) than the linear regression based approaches, but at the cost of interpretability.
-Similar to the lasso regression approach, though, the random forest values  _Alcohol_  and  _VolitileAcidity_ most in predicting  _Quality_ .
+Similar to the lasso regression approach, though, the random forest values  _Alcohol_  and  _VolatileAcidity_ most in predicting  _Quality_ .

  ---